faWebDev/forbetterweb/README.md

 - 👋 Hi, I’m @forbetterweb
 - 👀 I’m interested in SQL, Javascript, Typescript, Java and JEE
 - 🌱 I’m currently learning Spring and Angular frameworks
-- 💞️ I’m looking to collaborate on projects in the domaine of Accounting based on the aforementionned programming languages
+- 💞️ I’m looking to collaborate on projects in the domain of Accounting based on the aforementionned programming languages
 - 📫 Reach me at my e-mail: mars.fatma@gmail.com

 <!---